Bachelor of Data Science (Honours)

 Career opportunities

 As a graduate, you will have the skills, knowledge and industry connections to build a varied and sustainable career as a data analyst, data scientist, business strategist, data engineer, data architect, data visualisation specialist, information analyst or reporting analyst in the public and private sectors.
-Depending on what industry or sector you choose to find employment, you could be optimising digital marketing campaigns, developing new and innovative products and services, predicting customer sales patterns, or increasing productivity in areas such as sales or supply chain management.
+Depending on your chosen industry or sector, you could be optimising digital marketing campaigns, developing new and innovative products and services, predicting customer sales patterns, or increasing productivity in areas such as sales or supply chain management.

-Graduates from the Bachelor of Data Science (Honours) are highly sought after by employers for their investigative, exploratory and lateral thinking approach to complex data challenges.
+Graduates from the Bachelor of Data Science (Honours) are highly sought after by employers for their investigative, exploratory and lateral-thinking approach to complex data challenges.
 By undertaking a focused research project in your final year of study, you will acquire advanced technical expertise in your chosen specialisation.
-Plus you will have the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of data science.
+Plus, you will have the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of data science.

 Participation requirements

-Placement can occur at any time, including during standard holiday breaks.
-Learn about key dates at Deakin.Elective units may be selected that include compulsory placements, work-based training, community-based learning or collaborative research training arrangements.
+Elective units may be selected that include compulsory placements, work-based training, community-based learning or collaborative research training arrangements.

 Reasonable adjustments to participation and other course requirements will be made for students with a disability.
 More information available at Disability support services.